Vinodh-Machireddy/ml/FLOW.md

 ## 2. What the Data Scientists hand over to MLOps

 Data scientists own everything related to model development — choosing the architecture, deciding whether to fine-tune a pre-trained model or train from scratch, selecting hyperparameters, running experiments in Jupyter notebooks, and evaluating which approach gives the best metrics.
 Fine-tuning is a modeling decision, so it falls squarely in their domain.

+**Fine-Tuning:**
+Fine-tuning means taking a pre-trained model (Transformer-based time-series pre-trained model like PatchTST) that already learned general patterns.
+You remove/freeze the last layer and replace it with a new layer for ev battery classes.
+Then we fine-tune on our dataset.

+**Types:**
+Fixed Feature Extraction → Freeze the pre-trained backbone, train only the  head i.e last layer(Classification Layer).
+                 Small dataset + similar task → Fixed Feature Extractor.
+You stop updating their weights during training.
+Full Fine-Tuning → Unfreeze more layers, retrain them on your dataset.
+                 Bigger dataset + different task → Full Fine-Tuning.
+Many teams start with fixed extractor, and if results are not good, they move to progressive/full fine-tuning.

+**What is Classification Layer/Head:**
+At the end of every model, there is a final layer that gives predictions.
+Its job is to take all the features the earlier layers have extracted and map them to output classes.

 **as a Senior MLOps Engineer.** My responsibility starts from the point where we need to productionize that model.
 That means — how do we take this model from a Jupyter notebook, build a proper training pipeline around it, package it, deploy it to production, serve it in real time, monitor it, and retrain it.